 How does this affect us in our everyday life?

-You might already be aware that, even in absence of natural sun light, the body is able to adapt to the rotation of the Earth.
-This can be observed in your body temperature, hormonal balance, metabolism and sleep patterns.
+You might already be aware that, even in the absence of natural sunlight, the body can adapt to the rotation of the Earth.
+This can be observed in your body temperature, hormonal balance, metabolism, and sleep patterns.
 Believe it or not, you don’t need a watch or an app to keep these physical properties cycling between days.
-Heck, you don’t even need the sun light for that.
+Heck, you don’t even need the sunlight for that.

 A series of experiments between the 1960s and the 1980s performed at the Max Planck Institute in Wilhelmshaven, Germany, confirmed this in a pretty cool way.
 They let test subjects live in rooms, totally isolated from the outside world, for days to weeks.
-No clocks, no indication of time and in some cases no entertainment.
+No clocks, no time indication, and sometimes, no entertainment.
 They did get food and drinks, though.

-During these weeks, the researchers measured different parameters, among them urine content including its amounts of potassium/calcium, rectal temperature as well as personal estimation of how long they thought they had been inside the room.
+During these weeks, the researchers measured different parameters, among them urine content, including its amounts of potassium/calcium and rectal temperature, and personal estimation of how long they thought they had been inside the room.

 The main findings and the future

 This is where the term “circadian rhythm” was coined.
-Among many other findings, the researchers observed that the majority of the test subjects started waking up later every day until finally lengthening their average days to between 24.7 and 25.2 hours.
-The somewhat prolonged daily rhythm of the subjects stabilised and became constant thereafter.
+Among many other findings, the researchers observed that most test subjects woke up later every day until finally lengthening their average days to between 24.7 and 25.2 hours.
+The somewhat prolonged daily rhythm of the subjects stabilized and became constant thereafter.
 Thus, circadian rhythm.
 From Latin: Circa = approximate, dies = day.
 There you have it.
 You know why circadian rhythm is named this way.

-The general conclusions are quite fascinating, even though all the experiments were not performed using the same conditions.
-Some test subjects could read, study or listen to music, while others were stuck in total boredom with no entertainment whatsoever.
+The general conclusions are fascinating, even though all the experiments were not performed using the same conditions.
+Some test subjects could read, study or listen to music, while others were bored with no entertainment.
 Varying exposure to light could have affected the outcomes as well.
-Beer was even provided in some occasions.
+Beer was even provided on some occasions.